 Holders may exchange or register the transfer of debt securities at the office of the trustee.
 Debt securities may be transferred by endorsement.
 Holders may also replace lost, stolen or mutilated debt securities at that office.
-The trustee acts as our agent for registering debt securities in the names of holders and registering the transfer of debt securities.
-We may change this appointment to another entity or perform it ourselves.
+The trustee has been appointed as our agent for registering debt securities in the names of holders and registering the transfer of debt securities.
+We may change this appointment to another entity or perform these tasks ourselves.
 The entity performing the role of maintaining the list of registered holders is called the security registrar.
-It will also record transfers.
+It also records transfers.
 (Section 305) The trustee may require an indemnity before replacing any debt securities.